AndyTBurke/fCC_RelationalDB_Cert/README.md

 ## Project 3 - Salon Appointment Scheduler
 Create a database for a solon.
 Write a bash script to schedule appointments.

+## Project 4 - Periodic Table Database
+Fix a postgres database of periodic table data.
+Write a script to query info from the database.
+Use git.